WLowe10/fastify-jsx/README.md

 # fastify-jsx-router

-> A Fastify plugin to create stateful routes with React and JSX
+> A Fastify plugin to create reactive routes with React and JSX

 This is a **_just-for-fun_** library to experiment with other use cases of React not related to user interfaces.
 This is not a helpful library for fastify applications!
 (This should go without saying 🙂).